Trams in Belgrade: 21st century

 In July 2019 works on the complete refurbishment of the Sava Square and the plateau in front of the Belgrade Main railway station began as part of the Belgrade Waterfront project.
 The officials claimed the changes in the traffic during the works will be minimal.
 However, the public transportation grid was changed already at the start of the works, while in January 2020 it was almost completely disrupted.
 This caused massive traffic jams, so the traffic was partially rerouted to the newly built, partially operational streets within Belgrade Waterfront (Woodrow Wilson Boulevard, Nikolay Kravtsov Street) but the clogging just spread here, too.
 On 29 February 2020 the square was completely shut down for traffic which led to the unprecedented disturbance in the tram lines grid: out of 11 lines, only one functioned properly (13), one used changed route (11), one was formed as sort of the "Frankenstein" line, serving parts of several other line's routes (12L), while the remaining 8 were completely shut down.
 This caused widespread traffic jams over the city and crowds of commuters.

 In April 2021, Belgrade city delegation visited Moscow's tram factory PC Transport Systems.
 President of the city assembly, Nikola Nikodijević, announced that the tracks-based transport will become the main part of the entire city's public transportation system.
 He also added that 130 trams (with 154 trolleybuses) will be purchased by the city until 2033.

+In April 2024, GSP put out a bid for 25 new trams, each one costing up to 6,5mil €.

+The City hopes that those bids will come in very soon and that the new trams will be running in Belgrade as early as 2025.